-Baby Fat, Or Why the Ugly Ducking is a Rubbish Story.
+Baby Fat, Or Why the Ugly Duckling is a Rubbish Story.

 You're asking a common question Arty.
 I want to turn that question around a little.

 What difference would it make if this was baby fat?

 Your answer can tell you a lot about the messages about bodies, beauty, and worth you've internalized over the years.
 Everyone's answer will be different, and I can't tell you what yours is.
 But I can give you an educated guess as to a major reason why you're asking me the question you are.

 The Ugly Duckling.
 Yes, the children's story in which a baby waterbird is mocked and shunned because it's not cute like other ducklings, only to transform into a beautiful swan once it hits bird puberty.
 The intended message of this story, I think, is that you shouldn't compare yourself to others.
 Or maybe it's about how we're each beautiful in our own way.
 I prefer a moral in which you shouldn't mock people because they may one day morph into giant, hissing birds bent on avenging their mistreatment.
 What this story, and similar stories about an "ugly" person suddenly becoming beautiful, actually does to those of us who aren't conventionally attractive is instill a narrative in which our ugliness will disappear as we turn into adults.
 Everything we hate about or have been shamed about in our bodies will melt away, leaving behind stunning facial features and a body that makes angels weep.